dadosch/tea4cups/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

+CUPS (Common UNIX(r) Printing System) is trademark property of Easy Software Products.

+You can download CUPS from: http://www.cups.org